 Should you create a custom GPS vehicle tracking system?

-When it comes to getting fleet management software for your company, there are few important options to consider.
+When it comes to getting fleet management software for your company, there are a few important options to consider.
 However, before you get too far into your research you need to decide what kind of software you’re looking for.
 You can either buy an off-the-shelf solution from a third-party vendor or develop a custom tool.
 While buying a ready product is “hassle-free” and cheaper, building a tracking system from scratch might be preferable to truly fit your needs.
 Here are some reasons to decide in favor of custom development.

 Reason #1.
 You can choose the features to include